telosnetwork/rng-oracle-bridge/README.md

 Refer to the configuration sample's **listeners > rng > bridge** section for an example.

+Additionally, look for the **listeners > rng > request** section to enable the RNG Request Listener that will sign incoming RNG Oracle requests on Antelope.

 ## MAKE A REQUEST !

 Deploy a contract that calls the newly deployed `RNGOracleBridge` contract's `request(uint callId, uint64 seed, uint min, uint max, uint callback_gas, address callback_address)` function, passing a value to cover fee and callback gas cost (see below).
 On the same contract, or in a new one, implement a `receiveRandom(uint callId, uint random)` callback function in order to receive the oracle's answer.